chnm/thatcamp-org/wp-content/plugins/wp-mailto-links/readme.txt

 1. The plugin sets by default the right options for protecting your emails.
 All mailto links will automatically be scanned and protected.

 == Frequently Asked Questions ==

-= Prefilled form field for emailaddress contains weird value.
-How to solve? =

-A prefilled form field that contains an emailaddress is also being protected by the plugin.
-The protection code is causing a weird value.
-This can be solved by excluding that particular page from being processed by the plugin.
-See answer of the next question how to do that.

 = How can I exclude pages? =